SmartBeansGoe/smartbeans-backend/API_doc.md

 ### /auth_debug/\<name> (GET)

 Returns an auth_token for an arbitrary username.
-Disabled when compiled for production.
+Returns 404 if the user is not in the SmartApe databse.
+This route is disabled when the backend is compiled for production.

 Output:
 ```